eunkeekim/connect-mysql-node/README.md

-# connect-mysql-node
+# Description

-# how to connect to mysql database using node and express
+how to connect to mysql database using node and express